strathchain/strathapps/README.md

   + Uploader  - can be clicked to view details
   + Block Hash - can be clicked to view details
   + Confirmations
   + Date of Upload
   + Description
   + Download Link

 6. To view / search uploads, visit `http://<IP Address>/strathapps/vault_download.php`

-PrimeContract
+StrathContract (experimental pre alpha, may not work)
 ------------

-1. PrimeContract is a simple blockchain powered system for digitally signng contracts.
+1. StrathContract is a simple blockchain powered system for digitally signing contracts.

 2. To upload a contract, visit `http://<IP Address>/strathapps/contract_upload.php`